Knowing your personality and what fits you well is a key element when choosing your career path.

 I listed this first because I strongly believe that teaching will fit an ambivert’s tendencies perfectly.

 Ambivert teachers will naturally thrive in a familiar environment such as packed classrooms.
-They can catch their student’s attention and get them hooked to every word they say with ease and without really getting drained.
+They can catch their student’s attention and get them hooked on every word they say with ease and without really getting drained.

 More importantly, ambiverts can talk freely in front of others about a subject they know a lot about (or they’re specialized in) without making a big show of it.
 This is a trait they possess.